Frank Sedgman: 1945

 Although still playing in the junior events in Australian tournaments in 1945, Sedgman began to enter the men's singles events as well.
 In June, he lost a close match to Jack Harper at the Elsternwick tournament.
 In December, at the Victorian championships, Sedgman beat Noel Kirkby before losing to Adrian Quist.
 Writing in The Melbourne Herald, renowned coach Harry Hopman called Sedgman a "potential champion".
 Hopman also said, "it is about a year ago that I advised him (Sedgman) to go to a gymnasium.
 The work he has done there – about three times a week after his work – has put on a stone in weight and improved him in many ways.
 His legs, wind and stamina are now first class.
 His temperament, too, is good".

 1946

 Sedgman began the year by reaching the final of the South Australian championships in Adelaide, where he lost to John Bromwich.
-Writing in The Sydney Morning Herald, Bromwich said, "Sedgman was not inclined to induldge in long drawn-out-rallies, and after the ball crossed the net three or four times, he either endeavoured to force the play or strived for an outright placement".
+Writing in The Sydney Morning Herald, Bromwich said, "Sedgman was not inclined to indulge in long drawn-out-rallies, and after the ball crossed the net three or four times, he either endeavoured to force the play or strived for an outright placement".
 Sedgman made his debut at the Australian Championships in 1946.
 He won his first match against Reg Clements, but lost in the last 16 round, to Geoff Brown in straight sets.
 Brown played "faultlessly throughout", whilst Sedgman was "not able to settle down, and did not look comfortable".